calaldees/teachingWorkshops/teacherTraining/ks5.md

 A-Levels take 360 guided learning hours per subject over the duration of the course (normally two years) 4 to 5 Hours a week contact?
-A single A-Level year-group is 25% of your fulltime timetable.
+A single A-Level year-group is 25% of a teachers full-time timetable.

 History of the A-Level